-Soup is another great choice in January.
+Soup is another great choice, especially for cozy winter meals.
 I remember how my mom always carefully saved and froze leftover meat and the cooking water from vegetables for homemade broth.
 Her soups always have the most incredible flavor, and I follow her example now.

 If you have a slow cooker, you can prepare a meal in the morning and enjoy an easy dinner that night.
 A slow cooker is great for a less expensive cut of meat, which becomes nice and tender after cooking at low heat all day.

 If you have an Instant Pot, you can make homemade soup in a jiffy.
 You might find some new ideas from Delish’s 25 Instant Pot soup recipes.